Raja-Sharma/redux-blog/README.md

 # Redux blog

-A redux blog page using a Ruby on Rails api
+### A simple redux blog page using a Ruby on Rails api hosted on Heroku.

+### No boilerplates used.

+### npm install then npm start and go to http://localhost:8080/